 Meluna Shorty (S-XL)

-The other short menstrual cup that we often recommend is the Meluna Shorty.
-Unlike most menstrual cups which are made of silicone, the Meluna is made from Thermoplastic Elastomer (TPE).
 One advantage to this is that it molds to your body after heating up, which can mean a more comfortable fit.
 However, some people find that is holds in odours more than the silicone cups.

 The thing we love about the Meluna is the HUGE range of sizes, styles, lengths, stem options, and colours.
 It’s almost hard to keep track of them all!